ascend4/ascend4/A4SQP_C_API.md

   and `solvers/a4sqp/a4sqp_c.c`.
 - The C API supports BFGS, exact objective Hessians, and exact Lagrangian Hessians via the IPOPT-like `eval_h` callback.
-- ASCEND and the C API both use shared core utilities for PSD Hessian regularization, trust-radius policy, convergence checks, merit/violation calculations, line search, and the SQP step retry loop.
+- ASCEND and the C API both use the shared core dense Hessian model for BFGS updates and PSD regularization, plus shared trust-radius policy, convergence checks, merit/violation calculations, line search, and the SQP step retry loop.
 - `solvers/a4sqp/a4sqp_core_view.h` now defines a borrowed
   solver-neutral `A4SqpCoreView` slice for core numeric data. `A4SqpView`